Session

 Duration (minutes): 90

-Format description: The session will include governments whose languages are not based on the Latin alphabet (see session description for further information) to share national perspectives and policy approaches to promote a multilingual Domain Name System and a multilingual Internet.
-The classroom layout seems best suited for such presentations.
-The organizers are seeking a 90-minute session to be able to fully explore the issues but are willing to abridge the session to 60 minutes if the MAG or IGF Secretariat finds it necessary.
+Format description: The session will include the presentation of case studies by governments whose languages are not wholly based on the Latin alphabet (see session description for further information).
+These case studies will provide national perspectives and policy approaches to promote a multilingual Domain Name System and a multilingual Internet.
+The classroom layout will enable an interactive discussion amongst participants (both in person and remote) following the case studies.

 🔒US Department of Commerce